Siemens-Healthineers/K2s/docs/testing-checklist-certificate-autorotation.md

 ### G4b — Trigger rotation: Option B — System time shift (alternative)

-> Use this if Option A is not feasible.
-Time shift is **disruptive** and should only be
-> used on an isolated test node.
+> Use this if Option A is not feasible (e.g. current cert has a long remaining lifetime and G4 Option A has not yet issued a short-lived cert).
+Time shift is **disruptive** and should only be used on an isolated test node.

 ```console
 k2s node connect -i 172.19.1.100 -u remote